 Although there are no manual books to follow nor are there instructions to take for pregnancy, you can have an easier first trimester experience by using the following list of things to start on.

 This post may contain affiliate links.
 Please see disclaimer for details.
 Please note this information is for informational and entertainment purposes only and should not be considered medical advice.
 For any additional health concerns, consult with your healthcare provider.

 1. Take Prenatal Vitamins

-If you haven’t already done so, it is recommended that you start taking your prenatal vitamins.
-Prenatal vitamins are beneficial to you and your baby because it fills in for the nutrients that your food diet may be lacking: folic acid, calcium, and iron.
+Prenatal vitamins are beneficial to both you and your baby because it fills in for the nutrients that your food diet may be lacking, such as folic acid, calcium, and iron.